-This refreshing and crunchy 5 Bean Salad is healthy and ready in 3 steps!
-Make it for a barbecue or cookout or even just for a light dinner.
+This refreshing and crunchy 5 Bean Salad is perfect for a barbecue, cookout, or a light dinner.
 It's delicious!

 Can you believe that the Fourth of July is already just a bit over two weeks away?!

 I know I sure can't.
 I feel like I was just adjusting to never leaving home and then, suddenly, it's 3 months later and I'm still not entirely sure which end is up!

 One thing I am trying to do is focus on and invest my time and energy in the more simple and (currently) safe activities we can do to make the most of our time and summer.
 Golfing, trail running, lounging in the hammock, hiking, reading at the pool, and -- of course -- grilling.